pydata/pydata-sphinx-theme/docs/community/setup.md

 ```

 You can call `tox` from the command line to perform common actions that are needed in building the theme.
-`tox` operates with isolated environments, so each action has its own packages installed in a local directory (`.tox`).
+`tox` operates with isolated environments, so each action has its packages installed in a local directory (`.tox`).
 For common development actions, you'll only need to use `tox` and won't need to set up any other packages.

 ### Setup `pre-commit`